zuplo/docs/docs/articles/dev-portal-configuring-sidebar.md

   type: "api-ref";
   label: string;
   /**
-   * defaultSpec allows you to specify the spec navigated to upon loading the
+   * defaultSpec allows you to specify the ID of the spec navigated to upon loading the developer portal.
+The spec's ID is the filename without the extension (ex.
+For routes.oas.json, use "routes")
-   * developer portal
    */
   defaultSpec: string;
 }